mikhashev/personal-context-manager/docs/technical-description.md

    - Formation of new social norms regarding which aspects of personal context are appropriate to make available to different AI systems
    - Increasing importance of "information hygiene" and regular personal data audits

-## Economic Impact
+## Market Potential

-Implementation of this technology can impact several key areas of the economy:
+Implementation of this technology may impact several key areas:

-1. **Effect on the AI assistant market**
+1. **AI assistant market**
-   - 40-60% increase in interaction efficiency due to continuous context
+   - Increased interaction efficiency due to continuous context
-   - 30-50% growth in AI assistant usage due to personalization
+   - Growth in AI assistant usage due to personalization
    - New category of "personal AI" with long-term memory

 2. **Corporate sector**
-   - 40-60% reduction in loss of corporate knowledge when employees change
+   - Reduction in loss of corporate knowledge when employees change
-   - 30-50% increase in training efficiency for new employees
+   - Improved training efficiency for new employees
-   - 5-15% productivity growth for knowledge workers due to more accurate recommendations
+   - Potential productivity improvements for knowledge workers due to more accurate recommendations

 3. **Personal data market and privacy**
-   - Shift from cloud data storage to local/hybrid (share of local storage will grow from 15% to 40-45%)
+   - Shift from cloud data storage to local/hybrid approaches
-   - Emergence of a new market for tools for encrypting and managing personal data ($3-7 billion by 2027)
+   - Development of tools for encrypting and managing personal data
-   - 30-40% reduction in risk of major data leaks through storage decentralization
+   - Potential reduction in risk of data leaks through storage decentralization

 4. **Technology startups**
-   - Creation of 200-300 startups around the personal context ecosystem (2025-2028)
+   - Creation of startups around the personal context ecosystem
-   - Venture capital investment of $1.5-2.5 billion in the first three years after mass adoption
+   - Opportunity for venture capital investment in this emerging field
-   - 3-5 new unicorns (companies worth >$1 billion) in this segment by 2030
+   - Potential for innovation in personalized AI applications

 5. **Education and human capital**
-   - 20-30% increase in education efficiency through personalized context
+   - Improvements in education efficiency through personalized context
-   - 15-25% reduction in the cost of continuing education
+   - Potential reduction in continuing education costs
-   - Development of new professions of "personal context architects" (30-50 thousand specialists by 2028)
+   - Development of new specialized roles in context management

 ## Technology Diagram